 Learning outcomes Assessment criteria The learner will be able to: The learner can: 3.6 Recognise and explain how the following increase the risk of failure of the installation works: technical and performance issues: thermal bridges heating ventilation thermal bypass condensation and interstitial condensation alterations in structure moisture movement fire safety acoustic and sound insulation inefficiencies additional costs delays to programme abortive works duplication damage latent defects.
 4 Recognise and report defects in installation.
 4.1 Recognise and report defects in installation with specific reference to five of the following: gaps in installation missing and inappropriate fixings detailing at corners, edges, junctions and openings interaction with building services combustion appliances, flues and ventilation fire safety acoustic and sound insulation thermal bypass and thermal bridges loading.
 4.2 Explain how and when to propose suitable corrective action for any defects in installation.
 5 Check, record and report that ventilation is not compromised.
-5.1 Check, record and report that ventilation is not compromised and complies with all relevant standards for the following: gas and other combustion appliances flues general ventilation.
-5.2 Explain why checks are required, and how to check, record and report that ventilation is not compromised and complies with all the relevant standards for the following: gas and other combustion appliances flues general ventilation.
+5.1 Check, record and report that ventilation is not compromised and complies with all relevant standards for the following: - gas and other combustion appliances - flues - general ventilation.
+5.2 Explain why checks are required, and how to check, record and report that ventilation is not compromised and complies with all the relevant standards for the following: - gas and other combustion appliances - flues - general ventilation.

 Learning outcomes The learner will be able to: Assessment criteria The learner can: 6 Carry out specified checks of the retrofit works.
-6.1 Carry out specified checks of the retrofit works and record that the works conform to quality, standards and complian with the retrofit design, and manufacturers' instructions, throughout the installation process, for at least eight of th following: alterations to the structure loadings fixings corners, junctions and edges of building elements interfaces between the building fabric, services and the occupants windows and doors including reveals, sills and soffits thermal bypass thermal bridges air tightness vapour barriers moisture movement moisture ingress condensation risks rainwater goods mechanical, electrical and plumbing (MEP) fire safety acoustic and sound insulation.
-6.2 Identify why it is important to carry out specified checks of the retrofit works during installation and record the works conform to the following: quality standards manufacturers' instructions, technical information and product data sheets retrofit design.
+6.1 Carry out specified checks of the retrofit works and record that the works conform to quality, standards and compliance with the retrofit design, and manufacturers' instructions, throughout the installation process, for at least eight of the following: 6.2 Identify why it is important to carry out specified checks of the retrofit works during installation and record the works conform to the following: - quality - standards - manufacturers' instructions, technical information and product data sheets - retrofit design.

 Learning outcomes Assessment criteria The learner will be able to: The learner can: 6.3 Describe how to carry out checks and record installation of works for quality, standards and compliance with the retrofit design, and manufacturers' instructions, for the following: alterations to the structure loadings fixings corners, junctions and edges of building elements interfaces between the building fabric, services and the occupants windows and doors including reveals, sills and soffits thermal bypass thermal bridges air tightness vapour barriers moisture movement moisture ingress condensation and interstitial condensation risks rainwater goods mechanical, electrical and plumbing (MEP) fire safety acoustic and sound insulation.
 6.4 State the potential risks and implications of non-compliance and poor quality installations over time, for active and passive fire safety measures.
-6.5 Explain the potential risks and implications of non-compliance and poor quality installations over time, including but not limited to: occupant health and safety indoor air quality mould performance gaps rot building fabric decay overheating.
+6.5 Explain the potential risks and implications of non-compliance and poor quality installations over time, including but not limited to: - occupant health and safety - indoor air quality - mould - performance gaps - rot - building fabric decay - overheating.
 6.6 Recognise the importance of maintaining ventilation.
 6.7 Describe why it is important to recognise ventilation and air movement pathways through buildings and why it is important that these are maintained, whilst balancing the need for airtightness.
 6.8 Identify the different properties of insulation materials and how these relate to thermal, moisture, condensation, acoustic and sound, and fire safety.